4.4 Pro Forma Adjustments

 -

-Autonomous entity adjustments — These adjustments, which are only required if the registrant was previously part of another entity, include incremental expense or other changes necessary to reflect the registrant’s financial condition and results of operations as if it were a separate stand-alone entity.
+Autonomous entity adjustments — Only required if the registrant was previously part of another entity.
+Autonomous entity adjustments include incremental expense or other changes in costs necessary to reflect the registrant’s financial condition and results of operations as if it were a separate stand-alone entity.
 For example, if a public entity plans to distribute a portion of its business to its shareholders as a separate public company (e.g., a spin-off), the spinnee’s pro forma financial information (e.g., those included in a registration statement on Form 10) must include autonomous entity adjustments to reflect the incremental costs expected to be incurred as if the spinnee were a separate stand-alone entity.
-See also Section 5.4.2 of Deloitte’s Roadmap Carve-Out Financial Statements.
+See Section 4.4.3 of this Roadmap and Section 5.4.2 of Deloitte’s Roadmap Carve-Out Financial Statements.

 -

-Management’s adjustments — In addition to the required adjustments noted above, registrants also have the option to present management’s adjustments within the explanatory notes.
+Management’s adjustments — Optional adjustments.
+In addition to the required adjustments noted above, registrants have the option to present management’s adjustments within the explanatory notes.
 As the SEC notes in its final rule on the disclosure requirements for business acquisitions, these types of adjustments “include forward-looking information that depicts the synergies and dis-synergies identified by management in determining to consummate or integrate the transaction for which pro forma effect is being given.”
 Such adjustments may also give investors insight into the potential effects of the transaction.
-Further, changes that do not qualify as transaction accounting or autonomous entity adjustments may include, among other things, closing facilities, discontinuing product lines, and terminating employees.
+Further, changes in costs that do not qualify as transaction accounting or autonomous entity adjustments may be management’s adjustments, which may include, among other things, closing facilities, discontinuing product lines, and terminating employees.
 Note, however, that when synergies are presented, any related dis-synergies must also be presented.
-See Section 4.4.3.
+See Section 4.4.4.

 A.